 Why cell lines?

-Cells are the fundamental building blocks of both conventionally-produced and cultivated meat.
+Cells are the fundamental building blocks of both conventionally produced and cultivated meat.
 High-quality cell lines are essential ingredients for making cultivated meat that is safe, nutritious, and tasty.
-However, that’s not the only reason GFI is so focused on this piece of the puzzle.
+However, that’s not the only reason we are focusing on this piece of the puzzle.
 Innovating in areas such as media, scaffolding, and bioreactors is more difficult when there is a lack of fundamental research tools like cell lines.
 By overcoming an obstacle that will affect the majority of cultivated meat research projects, we can lower the barrier to these downstream areas for innovation.

 Magnified view of cells